 Arizona Board of Pharmacy Complaint

 Who can file a complaint against a pharmacy professional?
-Patients, Health Care Facilities, other professionals, among others.
-When the Arizona Board of Pharmacy receives a complaint, the Board will initiate an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
-After this happens, the pharmacy professional will receive notice and the board assigns an investigator to the case.
-Please note, having an attorney during this step can be crucial for pharmacy professionals as they must submit a response, interview with the investigator while also possibly appearing at a Arizona Board of Pharmacy Meeting.
+Patients, health care facilities, other professionals, among others.
+When the Arizona Board of Pharmacy receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the complaint isn’t dismissed).
+If the board initiates an investigation, the pharmacy professional receives notice and the board assigns an investigator to the case.
+Please note, having an attorney during this step can be crucial.
+This is because the pharmacy professionals will need to submit a response, interview with the investigator while also possibly appearing at a Arizona Board of Pharmacy Meeting.

 Pharmacy Board Application Assistance

-Applicants to the Arizona Board of Pharmacy who have a criminal history or previous discipline by the Arizona Board of Pharmacy (or any other Board) may be subject to denial of their application for licensure.
-Thus, those with a criminal or disciplinary history from other licensing boards will be investigated by the Board.
+Applicants to the Arizona Board of Pharmacy who have a criminal history or previous discipline by the Arizona Board of Pharmacy (or any other Board) may be subject to denial of their application.
+Thus, those with a criminal or disciplinary history from other licensing boards may also face an investigation by the Board.

 Reporting a Criminal Charge to the Pharmacy Board

-Pharmacy professionals who currently hold a valid license with the Arizona Board of Pharmacy or pending applicants must notify the Board of any criminal charge that may affect patient safety within 10 business days.
+Pharmacy professionals with a current license or pending applicants to the Arizona Board of Pharmacy must notify the Board of any criminal charge that may affect patient safety.
+This must occur within ten business days.
 Learn what crimes an individual must report and the potential discipline that can come with it.